-In the Senior year Molecular Biology majors will have the opportunity to demonstrate that they can think independently and creatively about the field and can use the research tools of the discipline.
-In addition, they will have the opportunity to discuss important information about their theses with other students and faculty.
+In the Senior year, Molecular Biology majors will have the opportunity to demonstrate that they can think independently and creatively about the field and can use the research tools of the discipline.
+In addition, they will have the opportunity to discuss important information about their thesis with other students and faculty.

-- Participate in a total of 3 oral presentations, one in the Fall and two in the Spring (for guidelines see Molecular BIology 194), in addition to submitting written reports, assignments specified in the deadlines section, attending presentations done by classmates and providing feedback.
+- Participate in a total of 3 oral presentations (see Guidelines under Senior Exercise), one in the Fall and two in the Spring; submit written reports and assignments specified in the Deadlines section; and attend your classmates' presentations, participating and providing feedback to them.

-- Submit a written Research Report (Thesis) and present your Thesis in the Senior Molecular Biology Symposium at the end of the Spring semester of your senior year.
+- Submit a written Research Report (Senior Thesis) or Grant Proposal and present your thesis or proposal in the Senior Molecular Biology Symposium at the end of the Spring semester of your senior year.

 Identification of the Problem for Your Senior Experimental Thesis

 You may find that this is the most difficult part of your senior exercise.
 To help define the problem you will investigate, the following suggestions may be helpful.